realnc/dosbox-core/README.md

 directory.
 This means it is possible to use relative paths in your `mount` and `imgmount` commands.

+### MT-32

 For MT-32 emulation, make sure you have the correct MT-32 ROMs in your frontend's system directory.
 See the `dosbox_core_libretro.info` file for the ROM filenames and MD5 checksums.

+### BASSMIDI

+To use BASSMIDI for MIDI output, you need to download the BASS and BASSMIDI dynamic libraries for your OS from https://www.un4seen.com and place them in the system folder of your frontend.
+These files are not included with DOSBox-core due to licensing issues.

+On Linux you need `libbass.so` and `libbassmidi.so`, on Windows `bass.dll` and `bassmidi.dll`, and on macOS `libbass.dylib` and `libbassmidi.dylib`.
+Make sure to use the 32-bit or 64-bit versions of these files depending on whether your frontend is 32-bit or 64-bit.

 ## Compilation